 By around day 28 of pregnancy, your vet will be able to perform abdominal palpitations to see if your dog is pregnant, and they can show you how to feel for yourself.
 You should not attempt to do this on your own, as you can easily harm the fetuses or cause a miscarriage.

 At this time, the fetuses will feel like small golf balls or grapes.

 Between days 28 to 35, your vet can run an ultrasound and detect the heartbeats of the puppies.
 They’ll be able to estimate how many puppies to expect in the litter, but they’ll be able to give a more accurate count once they can perform an x-ray later on in the pregnancy.

 After around day 30, your vet can give your dog a blood test to detect the hormone relaxin.
 Dogs’ bodies only release this hormone during pregnancy, so detecting it will let you know that your dog is pregnant.

 It’s only around day 45 to 55 that a vet can perform an x-ray to see the skeletons of the puppies and accurately know the litter size.
 The closer this is done to the end of the pregnancy, the more accurate the count will be.

 Preventing Dog Prengancy

-If you are absolutely opposed to spaying, you will need to take steps to make sure your female dog doesn’t come into contact with unaltered male dogs.
+If you’re absolutely opposed to spaying, you’ll need to take steps to make sure your female dog doesn’t come into contact with unaltered male dogs.
 This includes having a secure yard, being watchful in situations where other dogs are present, and staying vigilant for the remainder of your dog’s sexually mature life.